zhiyuangao/starter-academic/content/authors/matthiasaengenheyster/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-# List each interest with a dash
+# List each interest with a dash O(Ocean Warming - Ocean Modeling - Atmospheric Extremes)
 interests:
-- Ocean Warming
-- Ocean Modeling
+- Ocean Heat Uptake
-- Atmospheric Extremes

 education:
 #  courses: